zerotier/terraform-multicloud-quickstart/quickstart.md

 We shall tcpdump.
 We shall do the IPv6.

-No phsycial networking devices were harmed during the production of this document.
+No networking devices were harmed during the production of this document.

 ## Technical Prerequisites